jezzsantos/queryany/samples/ri/README.md

 > The domain entities in this implementation are relatively simple in terms of functionality and rules (close to anemic - due to limited scope of the sample).

 > Design Choice: Domain entities are persistent "aware" for practicality.
-There are many ways to handle/decouple persistence from your entities, this is *one* pattern, you may desire another.
-You definitely don't want you entities to do their own persistence (like ActiveRecord does), but having the knowledge of what internal data they need to be serialized (dehydrated) and de-serialized (hydrated) is something in-practice they *could* legitimately know.
-YMMV, this pattern is absolutely scalable and simple to maintain.
+There are many ways to handle/decouple persistence between your entities and repositories, this is *one* pattern, you may desire another.
+You definitely don't want your entities to do their own persistence (like the ActiveRecord pattern does).
+Do could define a mapping layer to DTO's between entities and repositories (as ORM's do), but having the knowledge of what internal data an entity needs to be serialized (de-hydrated) and de-serialized (re-hydrated) is knowledge in-practice that an entity *could* legitimately have.
+YMMV, this pattern is absolutely flexible, scalable and simple to maintain.

 > We anticipate that there will be one of these assemblies for every major domain in the product.